master312/SamplesApp/README.md

 ## Development Guidelines
  - The HTML & JS source for web examples and re-usable components is located in `/src/main/webapp/`
+ - While developing, you can use run dev web-server to quickly preview changes.
+See: /src/main/webapp/start_server.sh

 ### Basic Component Usage
 Components can be styled by setting `css-override-config.js` configuration, or by overriding CSS paths directly on top of HTML file.
 See `samples/css-customization.html` for examples.